 - On the registry of intentions

 - Potential SVHC that meets the regulatory requirements but not yet included in the candidate list

 SGS offers unparalleled REACH expertise and consultancy services, combined with wide experience of consumer products and supply chains.
-Our REACH global competence centre is home to a dedicated team of technical experts from the consumer products industry, with specialists in dangerous substances analysis, substance identification, supply chain management and toxicology.
+Our industry branch specific REACH team of dedicated technical experts provide tailor made solutions for consumer products, with specialists in dangerous substances analysis, substance identification, supply chain management and toxicology.